Lists can be printed, embedded on web pages and shared with classmates.

 Valid word separators are spaces, tabs, newlines, special characters, each word has to be at least three characters long and must be composed only of letters from the English alphabet.

-Press Ok when ready to import, the words will be added to your spelling list.
+Press Ok when ready to import, the content will be added to your list.

-After import, the system will present a report of the words imported, the skipped ones and eventual errors occurred.
+After import, the system will present a report of the procedure, the skipped ones and eventual errors occurred.

-To remove specific words from a list, first reach the list page in Edit mode, then click the “Remove” button corresponding to the word you want to remove.
+To remove specific elements from a list, first reach the list page in Edit mode, then click the “Remove” button corresponding to the word you want to remove.

-In case you want to remove all the words contained in a list, click the “Empty” button, as shown in the image below.
+In case you want to empty list, click the “Empty” button, as shown in the image below.

 Take a Spelling test with a given list